Morris Collins Bailey - The Panolian

 Morris Collins Bailey died peacefully Monday, November 7, 2022, at the Mississippi State Veterans Home in Oxford, Mississippi.

-A celebration of his life was held Wednesday, November 9, 2022, at the First United Methodist Church in Batesville.
+A celebration of life was held Wednesday, November 9, 2022, at the First United Methodist Church in Batesville, Mississippi.

 Collins was preceded in death by his loving parents and sister, Anita Joyce Bailey Shepherd.
 Survivors include his wife of 58 years, Glenda Clarke Stevens; son, John David Bailey (Lacy) of Sardis; daughter, Stephanie Bailey Guckert (Harry) of Batesville; sister, Judy Beth Bailey Solomon of Hammond, LA; brother, David Raymond Bailey (Martin Oliver) of Chicago, IL; two grandsons, Harry Bailey Guckert (Juliana), of Batesville and John Collins Bailey of Jackson; two granddaughters, Dr. Mary Clay Bailey of Houston, TX, and Caroline Collins Guckert of Batesville; and great-grandchildren, Grae Stubbs Guckert and Waverly Collins Guckert of Batesville.